w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Use Cases From Autonomous Agents on the Web CG

-The CG has collected some use cases on the topic not limited to WoT.
+The CG has collected some use cases on the topic, not limited to WoT.
 The ones below are limited to the scope of WoT.
 These should be analyzed and extended to understand the user story and required features:

 - https://github.com/w3c-cg/webagents/issues/40
 - https://github.com/w3c-cg/webagents/issues/31